Amazon Prime Day Apple deals 2023: iPads, iPhones and more

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best Apple deals for Amazon Prime Day 2023: Discounts on iPhones, Watches, iPads and more
+Best Apple deals for Amazon Prime Day 2023: Discounts on iPhones, iPads, Macbooks and more

-Apple tech is heavily reduced in Prime Day sale, with savings ending at midnight
+Apple tech, including AirPods, are heavily reduced in the Prime Day sale, with savings ending at midnight

-We’ve now entered the final day of Amazon Prime Day 2023, and you don’t have long left to save big on the items gathering dust in your wish list.
+We’ve now in the final stages of Amazon Prime Day 2023, and you don’t have long left to save big on the items gathering dust in your wish list.

 The two-day sales bonanza, which ends at midnight tonight, has already seen the retailer slash prices on Apple products to their lowest ever prices, including the iPhone 14 Pro Max, the AirPods Pro 2 wireless earbuds and the Apple Watch Series 8.